Code of Ethics

 How it works: Any member of the public or an association member who has a question about or dispute with a REALTOR® can get assistance.
 The case will be assigned to a specially trained Ombudsman who will work with a complainant to resolve the issue.

-Since it was founded in 2013, the program has seen nearly three-fifths of complaints handled to the satisfaction of all parties involved.
+Since its founding in 2013, the program has handled nearly three-fifths of complaints to the satisfaction of all parties involved.

-The program does not offer legal advice, but Illinois REALTORS® representatives can offer guidance on the next steps to take, resources for information, and can act as an intermediary in some disputes.
+The program does not offer legal advice, but Illinois REALTORS® representatives can provide guidance on the next steps to take, resources for information.
+They can act as an intermediary in some disputes.
 The program has been able to clean up numerous misunderstandings and/or communication issues since its inception.

 Illinois REALTORS® Ethics Citation Program

-If a dispute arises with a REALTOR® pertaining to several provisions of the Code, complaints may be filed for review by a panel of Illinois REALTORS® members which specializes in ethical standards.
+If a dispute arises with a REALTOR® regarding several provisions of the Code, complaints may be filed for review by a panel of Illinois REALTORS® members that specializes in ethical standards.
 The complaints, which can be filed anonymously, can come from REALTORS® or REALTORS®’ clients.

 1. If a filing is found to meet the program’s standards, a Citation Panel will review the case.
 If the Citation Panel believes a violation has occurred, a citation will be issued to the Respondent, along with a set fine.